-The 2018 Nobel Prize in Literature postponed in light of sex-abuse scandal
+The 2018 Nobel Prize in literature postponed in light of sex-abuse scandal

 Last year, Japanese-born British novelist Kazuo Ishiguro won the prize.

-The decision to award the Nobel to Bob Dylan in 2016 — the first American to be so recognized since novelist Toni Morrison, in 1993 — was one of the most-debated arts awards in recent memory.
+The decision to award the Nobel to Bob Dylan in 2016 was one of the most-debated arts awards in recent memory.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.